-The apple cider vinegar weight loss diet has been a popular concept for a while now – but does this strong, murky condiment really help you lose weight?
+The apple cider vinegar weight loss diet has been a popular concept for a while now – but does this strong, cloudy condiment really help you lose weight?

 We all know that constipation leaves us feeling bloated and heavy, while eliminating waste leaves us feeling lighter.

 Adding apple cider vinegar to your morning routine could help you get going for the day.

 It’s not been proven in scientific studies, but many people feel that a daily dose of ACV in the morning helps to cleanse the digestive system, ready for a new day.

 This could be because apple cider vinegar is a source of pectin, a type of soluble fibre found in apples.

 Pectin acts as a natural laxative and could help to stimulate a bowel movement.